walking-octopus/system-info-ut/README.md

 Please help our translation efforts by following [these instructions](https://github.com/walking-octopus/system-info-ut/tree/main/po/README.md).

 ## License
-The project is licensed under the [GPL-3.0](https://opensource.org/licenses/GPL-3.0).
+ - The project is licensed under the [GPL-3.0](https://opensource.org/licenses/GPL-3.0).
-The [CPU icon](https://thenounproject.com/icon/cpu-156717/) was made by Arthur Shlain from The Noun Project (CC).
+ - The [CPU icon](https://thenounproject.com/icon/cpu-156717/) was made by Arthur Shlain from The Noun Project (CC).
+ - The logo uses the `info` icon from Suru.